Automation Anywhere Digital Workforce, how it works

 If you’re using RPA alone you have to leave those out of scope.
 That’s why we created our cognitive product – IQ Bot.

-When we set out to create a cognitive product, we were not trying to replicate the mind of a medical doctor like our friends at IBM.
+When we set out to create a cognitive product, we were not trying to replicate the mind of a medical doctor like our colleagues at IBM.

 Rather, we have replicated the mind of an intelligent office worker using a combination of computer vision, machine learning and natural language processing.
 So let’s say you have a use case where the data input is from a scanned document or from an email or some other unstructured source.
 You’d have to leave this use case out of scope if you were using a product that only had RPA.
 However, our IQ Bot product can reason with and structure such data so that RPA Bot can then execute those use cases.